EnderASz/Guiden/README.md

 ## Configuration
 ### Enviroment variables only configuration
-Entire configuration below you can do only by creating and modifying below environment variables or putting them into `.env` file.
+Entire configuration below can be done only by creating and modifying below environment variables or putting them into `.env` file.
 |Variable name|Default value|Optional|Description|
 |-------------|-------------|--------|-----------|